-Analysis | GOP’s top vaccine skeptics have completely lost the plot
+Analysis | The GOP’s top vaccine skeptics have lost the plot

 Another telling example of this overzealous vaccine absolutism this week came from conservative activist Emily Miller, who very briefly served as the chief spokeswoman for no less than the Food and Drug Administration (which approves vaccines) under President Donald Trump.

-Miller tweeted, “My decision not to get vaccinated does not affect anyone else’s health.
+Miller tweeted: “My decision not to get vaccinated does not affect anyone else’s health.
 Full stop.”

-It’s not clear where to begin with this claim, but it gets at the same supposed point as Greene’s and Johnson’s — and one that’s increasingly floating around in right-leaning vaccine-skeptic circles: that being vaccinated doesn’t really matter to others.
+It’s not clear where to begin with this claim, but it gets at the same supposed points as Greene’s and Johnson’s — and one that’s increasingly floating around in right-leaning vaccine-skeptic circles: that being vaccinated doesn’t really matter to others.

 Except people who are unvaccinated do indeed impact other people’s health by being more likely to become infected and spread the virus to them.
 Vaccines require widespread adoption to fully work.